g0v-data/g0v-hackmd-archive/notes/_Da_gHduTlarduJAM3oKow.md

 ```
 The next thing you need to do is go to your project directory by opening your command line interface (CLI), PowerShell, or command prompt for Windows or a terminal for macOS or Linux.

-Use a special command to change directories, called `cd` (change directory).
+Use a special command in changing directories, called `cd` (change directory).
 All this means is changing from the directory where you are currently working into some other place within a file system, usually another folder within the file system.
 To specify exactly which location you want to move into (remembering that moving up one folder level would be appropriate), you provide the rest of the information next to it, like an address.
 In this example, `my-project` is supposed to be on the `desktop`.
 So the command goes like that if it is followed in that order.

 ```bash
 cd Desktop/my-project